elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

 The control command in the FTP is perm but for each file transfer, the current data connection will be close.
 A new data connection is needed to transfer the next file.

-> Control commands: "Out of Band"
+> Control commands: "Out of Band", data is sent from a different band.
 > Http is "In band"

 FTP is **stateful**: